csc301-fall-2019/team-project-chalmer-s-cards/d2/part-1/iteration-02.plan.md

      * In-person or online: In-person one week, online one week, rotates between the two
      * Purpose: Progress updates, requirement updates, future plans, issue-resolving, additional assistance if needed
 3) Team socials (Dinners, etc)
     * Occurs throughout the week depending on the members
+4) Code Reviews
+    * If possible, we will try to hold code reviews once every week or two weeks on Tuesdays after 6pm

 #### Partner Meetings